FAST U.S. SHIPPING & EASY RETURNS

 Tools

 Please read instructions & notes thoroughly before installation.
+If your panel arrived in two pieces, see our instructions for sectionals.

 • Loosen the height adjustment locks at the top of the panel.
 This allows the spring mechanism to move freely up and down.

-Step 2 Test-Fit the Panel
+Step 2 Insert Panel Into Track

-Step 3 Apply the Weather Stripping
+Step 3 Apply Weatherstrip

-• Step 4 Secure the Panel in the Track
+Step 4 Place Panel In Track

 Sectional Panel Installation Instructions